Avcilar Inci Hotel

 Located in Fatih, this luxury hotel is within a 5-minute walk of Whirling Dervishes Istanbul, Basilica Cistern, and Hagia Sophia.
 Cagaloglu Hamami and Cemberlitas ...

-Located in Halkali, this hotel is within 6 mi (10 km) of Mall of Istanbul, Ataturk Olympic Stadium, and Florya Beach.
-Istanbul Aydın University and Istanbul ...
+Located in Halkali, this hotel is within 6 mi (10 km) of Strike Bowling, Mall of Istanbul, and Ataturk Olympic Stadium.
+Play Land and Florya Beach are also within ...